bparks/php-ext-ruby/README.md

     make test
     sudo make install

-and add follow line to php.ini
+and add following line to php.ini

     extension=ruby.so